 Only 5-10% of your source code might be unique.
 So, what?

-A very high rating of code duplication is very common in Notes environments.
+A very high rating of duplicated code is very common in Notes environments.
 At panagenda we have seen up to 97% code duplication in customer environments.

 There’s good reason for such high numbers.
 Design templates in Domino applications are extensively used.
 Standard templates like Mail, Discussion and Document libraries are favorites.
 It makes sense and it should be encouraged.
 It’s more efficient to incorporate their core functions than it is to continually develop them from scratch.